franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Rework the statuses modals (customize modal content by declaring for loop after it)
+  - Like so:
+    "modal-content"
+    {% for status in user_statuses %}
+    "modal-header"
+  - And then use the if-else in every place that it is right now
 - Modify the messages HTML and style to display the 'read' icon and the hour from the date.
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition.
   - When the message is updated or deleted, IT MUST reload the chat for both